Median Incomes Exceed the City's

 The Peace Corridor area includes a disproportionately high share of Montgomery County’s low-income and subsidized housing – yet higher median incomes for the area show that area household incomes more than offset the area’s subsidized-housing residents.

 -- In 2015, the City dedicated a new plaza at the southwest corner of the Ambassador Richard C. Holbrooke Memorial Bridge.
 The dedication ceremony included representatives from Bosnia-Herzegovina and other countries in the former Yugoslavia.

 Amy Kollar Anderson poses with her painting, "Marketplace of the Mind," commissioned for the new Northwest Library in Dayton.

 The Peace Corridor initiative was honored by the City of Dayton, because of our work and our proximity to the Dayton International Peace Museum:

--- On March 16, 2011, the City of Dayton renamed the Salem Avenue Bridge as the Ambassador Richard C. Holbrooke Memorial Bridge.
+-- In 2011, the City renamed the Salem Avenue Bridge as the Ambassador Richard C. Holbrooke Memorial Bridge.

--- The action honors the legacy of Ambassador Richard C. Holbrooke, who led international negotiations at Wright-Patterson AFB in Dayton and forged the 1995 Dayton Peace Accords which ended fighting in the Balkan countries.
+-- This action honors the legacy of Ambassador Richard C. Holbrooke, who led international negotiations at Wright-Patterson AFB in Dayton which forged the 1995 Dayton Peace Accords and ended fighting in the Balkan countries.